 Just a few days later, on June 28, Springsteen was back on a Garden State stage, but a much smaller one, guesting with Clemons’ band the Red Bank Rockers at the Tradewinds nightclub in Sea Bright.

 Among the songs they did was “Jersey Girl,” the sentimental Tom Waits ballad that Springsteen had been performing in concert since 1981 (and included on his 1986 boxed set, “Live 1975–85”).
-The YouTube clip below is not of great quality, but it does capture the moment and, especially, Springsteen’s joy at hearing Clemons’ solo.
-Skip to around the 5:40 mark if you want to see a very happy Boss.
+The YouTube clip below (“Jersey Girl” starts around the 9:10 mark) captures the moment and, especially, Springsteen’s joy at hearing Clemons’ solo.
+Skip to around the 14:45 mark if you want to see a very happy Boss.

 Waits, of course, is not a New Jerseyan, but did write the song in tribute to his wife, Kathleen Brennan, who grew up in Morristown — and also as a kind of musical homage to Springsteen.

 New Jersey celebrated its 350th birthday in 2014.
 And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
 To see the entire list, click here.

 Since launching in September 2014, NJArts.net has become one of the most important media outlets for the Garden State arts scene.
 And it has always offered its content without a subscription fee, or a paywall.
 Its continued existence, though, depends on support from members of that scene, and the state’s arts lovers.
 Please consider making a contribution of $10, or any other amount, to NJArts.net via PayPal, or by sending a check made out to NJ Arts Daily to 11 Skytop Terrace, Montclair, NJ 07043.